FOREX-Dollar treads water; sterling soars to 1-year high

 “Now it’s ‘wait and see’ for U.S. dollar investors,” she said, adding that the only other factor that would be likely to trigger a significant move would be any further escalation of tensions around North Korea.

-The greenback slumped to a 10-month low of 107.320 yen on Friday, when Hurricane Irma threatened Florida and as financial markets braced for the possibility of another missile or nuclear test by North Korea.
+The greenback slumped to a 10-month low of 107.320 yen on Friday, when Hurricane Irma threatened Florida and as financial markets braced for the possibility of another missile or nuclear test by North Korea for the Sept.
+9 anniversary of its founding.

 Since then, risk aversion has ebbed significantly, prompting an increase in U.S. Treasury yields to two-week highs.